Rabwah: Jamia Ahmadiyya

 Jamia Ahmadiyya is an International Islamic Seminary and Educational institute with branches all over the world.
 It offers a seven-year theology degree, Shahid.
 It has both junior and senior campuses.

 Madrasatul-Hifz

 It has two campuses one for boys and one for girls.
 It is an institution for the memorization of the Quran.
 Interested students can join after completing their primary education and after completion of the 3-year course they continue their education from the eighth grade.

-Darul Sana'a Vocational Institute
+Darul Sana'at Technical Institute

 This is a Vocational Education Institute for teaching different technical skills to the students who are not pursuing other academics.

 Khilafat library

 The Khilafat library is open to all members of public and is the central library of Ahmadiyya community.
 It contains both religious and secular books on wide range of subjects.
 It was established on 18 January 1970.

 Health

 Fazl-e-Omar Hospital

 The Fazl-e-Omar Hospital Complex is the main private hospital of the city and caters to the majority of population's needs.
 It is run by the Ahmadiyya Muslim Community.
 Founded in 1958 it has now become one of the medical facilities in the area providing hospital services not only to the local community but also to patients from towns and villages from further afield.

-The Begum Zubaida Bani Gynecology and Obstetrics Wing is a modern facility providing a wide range of obstetrical and gynecological services.
+The Begum Zubaida Bani Gynecology and Obstetrics Wing is a modern facility offering a wide range of obstetric and gynecological services.

 The Tahir Heart Institute is named after the late fourth Caliph of the Ahmadiyya Muslim Community, Mirza Tahir Ahmad.
-It is one of the best equipped Heart Institutes in the region.
+It is one of the best equipped heart institutes in the region.